BenGOsborn/OsbornAI-Website/frontend/articles/text-generation-using-a-rnn.md

 batch_size = 64 # Set the batch size

-# Create some 'seed_text' to test out model on every few iterations
-seed_text = '''It is for us the living, rather, to be dedicated here to the unfinished
-                work which they who fought here have thus far so nobly advanced.
+seed_text = '''It is for the living to be dedicated here to the unfinished work which they who fought here have advanced.
+We have the task remaining before us that from the dead''' # Create some 'seed_text' to test out model on every few iterations
-                It is rather for us to be here dedicated to the great task remaining before us. . .that from these honored dead'''

 training_loop_iterations = epochs // cycle_epochs # Set the number of training cycle iterations
 for i in range(training_loop_iterations): # Repeat our training loop 4 times